navcoin/navcoin-org/content/community-fund/index.en.md

             </div>
             <div class="item-details-group">
               <div class="item-text">
                 <p style="margin-top:0; margin-bottom: 15px;">NEXT is an alternative wallet for NavCoin.
 It's an open source, cross-platform full node NavCoin wallet.
 It can be run on Windows, Mac and Linux.
-NEXT provides all the basic wallet features like sending/receive coins, and much&nbsp;more.
+NEXT provides all the basic wallet features like sending/receiving coins, and much&nbsp;more.
                 <br><br>This proposal is to fund the ongoing research & development of the NEXT wallet.
-You can <a href="https://collab.navcoin.org/s/next-wallet/custom_pages/container/view?id=10" style="color:white; text-decoration: underline">read more about it here.</a><br></p>
+You can <a href="https://collab.navcoin.org/s/next-wallet/custom_pages/container/view?id=10" target="_blank" style="color:white; text-decoration: underline">read more about it here.</a><br></p>
                 <div class="cf-proposal-stat">
                     <h4>Status</h4>
                     <h4>Pending</h4>